travisricks/algorithms-meetup/README.md

 We are always welcome to more awesome algorithms to present in future meetups!

-To make a contribution, please fork this repository, add in your algorithm readme (see our template---TEMPLATE.md) to the `algorithm-drafts` folder and make a pull request.
+To make a contribution, please fork this repository, add in your algorithm readme (see our template---TEMPLATE.md) to the `meetup-n` folder and make a pull request.

 Please let [yan](mailto:yan@codechrysalis.io) know if you have any questions or concerns.